University Assessment Council

 - Keep the respective college/program/unit administrators, faculty and staff well-informed regarding the University's student learning assessment program.

 The work of the UAC, as outlined above, is essential to UK's continuous improvement of learning.
-Day-to-day administrative support and leadership will be provided by the Director of Assessment; however, the UAC will operate as an independent "arm" of the Office of Assessment.
+Day-to-day administrative support and leadership will be provided by the Director of Assessment; however, the UAC will operate as an independent "arm" of the Office of University Assessment.